-MachineMetrics offers a tool monitoring system that collects data directly from the source – the CNC machine itself.
+MachineMetrics offers a monitoring system for tool assessment that collects data directly from the source – the CNC machine itself.
 Through custom algorithms designed to monitor torque usage, inputs can be entered into the system as time-series events or machine learning models to predict tool failure accurately.

-MachineMetrics high frequency data adapter can detect the problems and analyze the data at the edge to automate solutions and alert staff to issues before the failure occurs, preventing costly scrap and downtime.
+MachineMetrics' high-frequency data adapter can detect the problems and analyze the data at the edge to automate solutions and alert staff to issues before the failure occurs, preventing costly scrap and downtime.
 With advanced machine diagnostics, tooling is optimized and incorporated into an aggressive and fully automated predictive maintenance system.
-To see how MachineMetrics can be deployed for your tool monitoring needs, book a demo with our team today.
+To see how MachineMetrics can be deployed to help you get a handle on your tool's health needs, book a demo with our team today.

 47 Pleasant St, Suite 2-S, Northampton, MA 01060